bcswartz/ncline/README.md

 You can re-read many of these hints in ncline by typing the "about" command.

-### Current command library functionality (February 2016)
+### Current command library functionality (May 2016)

 Currently the ncline command library includes commands for:

-* Adding, changing, and deleting aliases for individual or multiple filepaths, and for setting the current target and source filepaths for filepath-related functions.
+* Adding, changing, renaming, and deleting aliases for individual or multiple filepaths, and for setting the current target and source filepaths for filepath-related functions.

 * Opening one or more file explorer windows based on the provided alias name.